Agile-Labs-Tech/agilelabs-isms-policy/15 ISMS Communications policy/README.md

 # Procedures

 ## Internal Communication
-1. The System Administrator (SA) shall ensure that the ISMS are well and clearly disseminated to all the employees of the organization.
-The SA shall implement the ISMS with the employees being fully aware of the factors involved in the efficiency energy use.
+1. The Technical Leader shall ensure that the ISMS are well and clearly disseminated to all the employees of the organization.
+The TL shall implement the ISMS with the employees being fully aware of the factors involved in the efficiency energy use.
-2. The **SA** shall communicate the essential elements of the ISMS to the employees in order to make it happen.
+2. The **TL** shall communicate the essential elements of the ISMS to the employees in order to make it happen.
 3. The information and implementation of ISMS can be given thru different type of modes, it may include, but not limited to, the following:
     1. Induction and Briefing of Staff
     2. Proficiency level of the skills as identified in the job criteria.